 Virtual Trading Tips & Advice for the Virtual Trader

 Sometimes you will come across a price bar making both a higher high and lower low.
 This is called an Outside Trading Bar.
 There, two swings are forming in short order.
 Usually, the swing has occurred first during the forming of the bar before the outside bar.
 But this will not be obvious looking at the price chart because the bar before the outside bar will not have a lower low or higher high than the outside bar itself.
 The trick here is to note the intra-day pattern to determine if the outside-bar formed its top or bottom first.

 However, by looking at intra-day prices for both price bars, you can quickly tell where the actual swing occurred and whether the outside high or low formed first.
 Then you can continue your line from there.
 One quick way is to simply note which way price moves after the outside price bar.
 If the next bar makes a higher high, it is likely that the outside bar’s low formed first with the high last.
 If the next bar makes a lower low instead, you then can assume the outside bar’s high formed first, then it’s low.

 Now, once you have constructed your swing chart, and can see swing-bottoms and swing-tops which you did not know existed before, you are ready to apply some of those price methods mentioned earlier to these swing tops and bottoms.
 Ratios can be applied using the large as well as the small ranges created by these swing tops and bottoms.
 You are on your way in getting more information out of your price charts than you may have previously.

-Today's Top Performing Forex Pairs: Forex is the largest market in the world and trades around the clock.
+What Are the Top Performing Forex Pairs?
+Forex is the largest market in the world and trades 24-hours a day.
 Which currency pair is trending the strongest and where the market is going?
 Study the financial markets and use the webtrading traders search engine to find out more about trading futures and FX markets.

 Stacking the Odds in Your Favor